-In this article I am going to introduce you to a new concept of healthy weight loss.
 Weight loss is a very controversial subject.
 Everyone wants to tell you what you should do and what you shouldn’t do.
-Because of this, loosing weight is often surrounded with enormous amounts of guilt regarding what you did or failed to do.
+Because of this, losing weight is often surrounded with enormous amounts of guilt regarding what you did or failed to do.

 Your goals, minus your doubts, equal your reality. ~ Ralph Marston